DerFips/ScanMyTesla/README.md

 - Legal action or negative PR against Tesla Motors or me.

 I will however encourage to port to Raspberry Pi, web servers, Apple IOS... and so on.
+I will also encourage using the UI and framework to decode other CAN things, such as other brand cars.